 “We are a local and international community which supports you in getting your idea to becoming a fully-fledged business.
-We really take care of the individual experience of an entrepreneur.”
+We take care of the individual experience of an entrepreneur.”

-“Entrepreneurs should not be locked in, they should have freedom to benefit the offerings of the incubator”
+“Entrepreneurs should not be locked in, they should have the freedom to benefit the offerings of the incubator”